Compose → Fibe

 9 — Validate & preview

-Run a preview launch before publishing.
+Then run a preview launch before publishing.
 Many issues only surface at compile or runtime — schema validity isn't the same as a successful launch.

 A typical iteration loop: